jungletian/plaidnonet/README.md

 # Plaid-network-error

-Vector establishment vector diagram, with xml show no network prompt (with animation). this idea source from the awesome project [Plaid](https://github.com/nickbutcher/plaid) .
+Vector establishment vector diagram, with xml show no network prompt (with animation).This idea source from the awesome project [Plaid](https://github.com/nickbutcher/plaid) .

 ## Introduction
-You can see the detail on my pages [JungleTian](http://jungletian.github.io/).
+You can see the detail on my pages [JungleTian](http://jungletian.github.io/) .
+The core code is the ```xml <vector ...>``` tag.

 ## ScreenShots